fadc80/karma-sonarqube-reporter/README.md

 The report files' schema is defined on the [SonarQube Generic Test Data][4] page.

-Now add the following property to your `sonar-project.properties`:
+Add the following property to your `sonar-project.properties`:

 ```
 sonar.testExecutionReportPaths= \